lightningnetwork/lnd/docs/sqlite.md

 busy_timeout=5000 // Overried with the db.sqlite.busytimeout option.
 ```

+Default `busy_timeout` unit is milliseconds.
+A 5s timeout could lead to `SQLITE_BUSY` errors,
+which can be prevented by setting a longer timeout.

 The following pragma options are set by default but can be overridden using the
 `db.sqlite.pragmaoptions` option:

 ```
 synchronous=full